rhysbrettbowen/functional-closure/README.md

 ## func.filter ##

-a curried filter function where first parameter is the function and second array (will return value).
+a curried filter function where first parameter is the function or string lambda and second array (will return value).

 ## func.in ##